-We analyzed the individual load traces using summary statistics, histograms, fitting of analytic distributions, and time series analysis.
-The picture that emerges is that load varies over a wide range in very complex ways.
-Load distributions are rough and frequently multimodal.
-Even traces with unimodal histograms are not well fitted by common analytic distributions, which have tails that are either too short or too long.
+traces with unimodal histograms are not well fitted by common analytic distributions, which have tails that are either too short or too long.
 Time series analysis shows that load is strongly correlated over time, but also has complex, almost noise-like frequency domain behavior.

 We summarized each of our load traces in terms of our statistical measures and computed their correlations to determine how the measures are related.
-Figure 1 contains the results.
-Each cell of the table is the correlation coefficient (CC) between the row measure and the column measure, computed over the 38 load traces.
-We will refer back to the highlighted cells throughout the paper.
+Figure 3(a) contains the correlations for the August, 1997 set while Figure 3(b) contains the correlations for the March, 1998 set.
+Unless otherwise noted, the remaining figures in the paper similarly present independent results for the two sets of traces.
+Each cell of the tables in Figure 3 is the correlation coefficient (CC) between the row measure and the column measure, computed over the load traces in the set.
+We will refer back to the highlighted cells (where the absolute correlations are greater than 0.3) throughout the paper.
+It is important to note that these cross correlations can serve as a basis for clustering load traces into rough equivalence classes.